patvice/dnsaur/README.md

 Dnsaur.default_top_level_domains.push('com.au', 'ru')
 ```

-`default_domains` and `default_top_level_domains` are class members, so once change all the instances of this class will have
-your custom list of domains
+`default_domains` and `default_top_level_domains` are class members, with one change, all other instances of your class will have your custom list of domains

 ## Installation